 - Motivation: Why do you want to pursue your M.Ed. in human development counseling with a specialization in school counseling?
 Why do you want to pursue it specifically through Peabody Online at Vanderbilt University?

-- Strengths & Experiences: What personal strengths and past or present experiences have confirmed for you that you are well suited to be a licensed school counselor?
+- Strengths and Experiences: What personal strengths and experiences have confirmed for you that you are well suited to be a licensed school counselor?

-- Verbal & Quantitative Skills: What are ways that you have demonstrated your verbal and/or quantitative skills?
+- Verbal and Quantitative Skills: What are ways that you have demonstrated your verbal and/or quantitative skills?
 What evidence suggests that you will succeed in an academically rigorous graduate program?
-Please keep this prompt in mind especially if you are not submitting GRE scores along with your application file.
+Please keep this prompt in mind especially if you are not submitting GRE scores with your application.

 Although there are no parameters on the length of the Statement of Purpose, we recommend that you take care to address all three prompts.
-Should you want to showcase prior work, please do not send lengthy examples, but abstracts or short descriptions are sometimes helpful.
+Should you want to showcase prior work, do not send lengthy examples; abstracts or short descriptions are preferable.

 A professional résumé is required.
 Your résumé should include all relevant professional and academic experience and accomplishments.

 You should submit at least three letters of recommendation from professors, research supervisors, or others who can assess your potential for advanced graduate work.
 Please ask your recommenders to be as specific as possible about issues directly relevant to advanced graduate study.

 Applicants with undergraduate GPAs of 2.75 or above are strongly encouraged but not required to submit Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores.
 Applicants who do not submit GRE or MAT scores must specifically highlight in the application other indicators of verbal and quantitative aptitude.
 The GRE is required for applicants with an undergraduate GPA below 2.75.
 The GRE is an opportunity for applicants to present additional evidence of the quantitative and verbal skills required for graduate level study.

 An official GRE or MAT score report must be sent directly from the testing agency.
 The GRE institutional code is 1871.
 The MAT institutional code is 2723.
 There is no department code.